Aliases for HSF1 Gene

 Previous GeneCards Identifiers for HSF1 Gene

 The product of this gene is a transcription factor that is rapidly induced after temperature stress and binds heat shock promoter elements (HSE).
 This protein plays a role in the regulation of lifespan.
-Expression of this gene is repressed by phsphorylation, which promotes binding by heat shock protein 90. [provided by RefSeq, Aug 2016]
+Expression of this gene is repressed by phosphorylation, which promotes binding by heat shock protein 90. [provided by RefSeq, Jul 2017]

 GeneCards Summary for HSF1 Gene

 HSF1 (Heat Shock Transcription Factor 1) is a Protein Coding gene.
 Diseases associated with HSF1 include Synucleinopathy and Amyotrophic Lateral Sclerosis 1.
-Among its related pathways are HSF1-dependent transactivation and Legionellosis.
+Among its related pathways are Sertoli-Sertoli Cell Junction Dynamics and Cellular Senescence (REACTOME).
 GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and chromatin binding.
 An important paralog of this gene is HSF4.

 UniProtKB/Swiss-Prot for HSF1 Gene